Powell Elementary Handbook

 Please be sure to give us every available phone number and contact we might need in case of an emergency.
 If your phone number changes throughout the year, please update our records by sending in a note with your child.
 I am looking forward to working together with you, and I feel certain that you will enjoy being a part of the Powell Panther family!
 If we haven't had the opportunity to meet in person yet, please come by and introduce yourself.
 I look forward to working alongside all of you this year!

 The Powell staff is committed to keeping our students and parents informed.
 Follow us on Facebook for reminders and updates.
 Every other Friday we send, via email, an overview of the next week’s events.
 We also encourage you to familiarize yourself with the Powell Website.
 Powell’s website provides up-to-date school information.
 Various items can be viewed and printed including our calendar of school events and daily lunch menu.
 Our website also provides links to all teacher email accounts.
 Powell Website

 Communication is vital to our student’s success.
-Your child’s teacher will further explain their methods of communication in their Parent Information Night video sent out on Thursday, August 20th.
+Your child’s teacher will further explain their methods of communication at Parent Information Night.

 Building Visitors/ Security

 - Enter through the front/main entrance only, all other exterior doors will remain locked.